i2mint/py2store/README.md

                               os.listdir(self.rootdir)))

     def __len__(self):
-        count = 0
+        """Note: There's system-specific faster ways to do this.""" count = 0
         for _ in self.__iter__():
             count += 1
         return count

+    def clear(self):
+        """MutableMapping creates a 'delete all' functionality by default.
+Better disable it!""" raise NotImplementedError("If you really want to do that, loop on all keys and remove them one by one.")
 ```

 Now try this out: